Kylejeong2/mcpvals/docs/usage-guide.md

 # MCPVals Usage Guide

-This guide shows you how to use MCPVals to evaluate your MCP servers, with specific examples for testing each of the three core metrics individually.
+This guide shows you how to use MCPVals to evaluate your MCP servers.
+MCPVals uses Claude to autonomously execute your test workflows based on natural language descriptions, then evaluates the results using deterministic metrics.

 ## Table of Contents